webclinic017/Insider-Trading-Real-Time-Analytics/README.md

 ### Extract Live Data

-- `Selenium` is used to scrape data from multiple web sources and   `kafka poducer`  sends the data to a `kafka topic`
+- `Selenium` is used to scrape data from multiple web sources and   `kafka poducer`  sends new data to a `kafka topic`